fbitti/bitcoin-unit-of-account/README.md

 - https://www.thedailymash.co.uk
 - https://www.bournemouthecho.co.uk

-## How does it work?
-When you turn on this extension, it will:
-1. wait a few seconds, so most of the dollar amounts become available.
-This is especially important on online stores, as they typically make personalised recommendations for you by loading the products and prices on the fly, while you browse the website.
-2. retrieve the current bitcoin price ("powered by Coindesk")
-3. run a script that reads all dollar amounts on the page and convert them to bitcoin.

-The conversion from dollar to bitcoin happens only once to prevent consuming too much resources from your browser and from your computer.
-Therefore, if the page you are looking at constantly refreshes the prices, you will start seeing dollar amounts again.
-I believe this is the right design decision as it is enough to demonstrate a concept.

 ## Examples
 Let me give you 2 examples, the 1st one from a news page that originally reads:
 "Stocks mixed as June begins, oil nears $68 per barrel